shushill/blog/about.md

 A little bit about me !!
 > Hi I'm Sushil Verma.
 >
+> I am a Engineer who loves to read and design codes.
+>
+> Loves to do problem solving using data structure and algorithm in C++.
+>
-> R&D Engineer at Synopsys
+> Currently I'm a R&D Engineer at Synopsys.